| The

 and culture.

-The truth, however, is the opposite.
+however, is the opposite.
 The ‘free market’

 of finance capitalism is un-free